tdwg/tcs2/docs/feature-report/README.md

 All parsed name terms, except 'uninomial', are in Darwin Core and have been borrowed from there.
 We think that, if people have a need for a 'uninomial' term, it might be best to have that in Darwin Core as well.
-Parsed authorship terms are not in Darwin Core, but we have not added them in TCS 2 either, as adding them is not straightforward because, unlike the parsed name terms, these terms are not defined outside TDWG standards.
-They can be added if people who want them can come up with terms and definitions that are acceptable to the entire community.

 Finally, several of the relations in the Taxon Relationship Type enumeration have not (yet) been included as properties.
 Some of these are negations of